KiwiSaver NZ - KiwiSaver Scheme, Benefits, Joining KiwiSaver & More!

 Can I put extra money in KiwiSaver?

 Remember, irrespective of joining KiwiSaver self employed or through an employer, its fundamental purpose is to stimulate good savings habits.
-Therefore, of course, you can put extra money into your KiwiSaver to be in a better financial position post-retirement.
+That is the key intention of the question of how does KiwiSaver work.
+Therefore, of course, you can put extra money into your KiwiSaver scheme to be in a better financial position post-retirement.

-You can make these voluntary KiwiSaver payments by either:
+You can make these voluntary KiwiSaver NZ payments by either:

-• Transferring the money directly to your scheme provider’s bank account.
-This is a preferred method as this avoids additional transfer time, or
+Transferring the money directly to your KiwiSaver scheme provider’s bank account.
+This is a preferred method as this avoids additional transfer time.
+The quicker it gets into this account, the quicker you can reap the KiwiSaver benefits.

-Most providers will also have instructions and alternative solutions through their online portals.
+Most KiwiSaver scheme providers will also have instructions and alternative solutions through their online portals.
 These are features you can check when joining KiwiSaver and at any time thereafter after registering for an account.
+Importantly, they are accessible to all, from those joining KiwiSaver self employed or through their employer.

 How can I check on how my KiwiSaver is performing?